 Great People Hunt Coordinator

-Number of People: 1
+Number of People: 1 (plus a bell-ringer)

 The Great People Hunt is a large-scale, dramatized game of "Hide and Seek" in which the Senior Teens (and alumni) hide and the younger kids hunt.
 Those caught are sacrificed to the sea gods off the pier.
 As coordinator, you should work closely with the Senior Teen leaders.
 They take on the bulk of the task organizing the Great People; your job is to handle the on-island event coordination, help pass on the culture of the game, and make sure things are in control during the event itself.
 A large portion of the fun of this game is folklore and tradition, which has been passed down through the generations and has now been documented electronically.
 Apologies if this document is a bit long.